Learn why Gartner just named Builder a Cool Vendor

 Screenshot of Builder Visual Editor with custom component code snippet with arrows from code to their corresponding elements in the UI.

-To see your component in the browser, click the green Publish button in the upper right of the browser and being sure you're serving your app locally, go to localhost/your page .
+To display your component in the browser, click the green Publish button in the upper right of the browser and being sure you're serving your app locally, go to localhost/your page .
 For example, if you used the about page, go to http://localhost:3000/about.

 Tip: For the most up-to-date content on using custom components in Builder and instructions for other frameworks, check out the official documentation on Integrating Custom Components.